Touchcreator/TAPL/README.md

 `{<code>}` - This command runs Python code, incase you ever need to.

+`>` - This command compares the two latest numbers.
+It goes from the second latest number to the latest.
+If true, it adds the value `True` to the dataset, if false, it adds `False`

+`<` - The same as the above command, but its less than.

+`=` - This command checks if the two latest values are the same, if so, it adds `True` to the dataset, if not, it adds `False`.

 ### Complicated Commands:
 `t`: Lets say you had a program like this: `"hi" "hi2" "hi3" "hi4"`, and you wanted to print hi.
 Right now, you can't, because its buried in the dataset.
 However, if you added `[4] t` to the program, making it `"hi" "hi2" "hi3" "hi4" [4] t`, now, "hi" is at the front of the data, and all you need to do is add `p` to print it.
 Making the full command `"hi" "hi2" "hi3" "hi4" [4] tp`

+`:`: In order to use this command, you must have a number before it.
+If the second latest value in the dataset is equal to `True`, then nothing happens, but if the second latest value is equal to `False`, it skips the amount of characters equivalent to the first number in the dataset.

+`;`: The opposite of `:`

+# Compiling:
+After 1 billion years, you've finally finished your program.
+But your friend doesn't have TAPL installed! (what a loser) This is OK though.
+As TAPL 0.3.0 and above come with a converter to Python.
+In order to convert, you would run `py compile.py <yourcode>.tapl <target>.py`.
+The issue however, is that the `:` and `;` commands break when you use this method.
+If your code has an if command, you must manually fix the code.
+Once you are done, you can use a tool such as Pyinstaller to convert to an EXE.